rebontadeb/rcciit_training/kubernetes/00-install/Readme.md

 2. First identify how many Leader nodes and How many Follower nodes are to be deployed.
 3. Ensure you are having `root` user access for these nodes.
 4. Ensure you are having internet access from these nodes.
-5. 2 GB or more of RAM per machine and 2 CPUs or more. (any less will leave little room for your apps).
+5. 2 GB or more of RAM per machine and 2 CPUs or more.
+Resources of leader will be more than that of follower (any less will leave little room for your apps).
 7. Unique hostname, MAC address, and product_uuid for every node.
 8. Certain [ports](#ports-need-to-be-available-by-default) are open on your machines.
 9. Swap disabled.
 You MUST disable swap in order for the kubelet to work properly.